wazuh/wazuh-documentation/source/user-manual/registering/registration-service.rst

    **Manager**

    Follow these steps in the Wazuh manager host:

-   1. Create the configuration file ``req.conf`` with the hostname or the IP address of the Wazuh server where the agents are going to be registered.
+   1. Create the configuration file ``req.conf``, replacing ``<manager_IP>`` with the hostname or the IP address of the Wazuh server where the agents are going to be registered.
 The configuration file could be as follows:

        .. code-block:: console